brycecorbitt/MBSR/README.md

 	react-native start &
 	react-native run-android
 	```

+	**NOTE:**  If the back-end is running on localhost and app is unable to connect through the emulator, you may need to change the mbsr_connection in [config.json](https://github.com/brycecorbitt/MBSR/blob/master/config.json) to your computer's local ip address.
+This issue occurs when the emulator's network is behind a NAT and localhost for the emulator is different than localhost for the host machine.

 When everything is set up, the CMS web portal can be used to add/modify/remove the content that gets streamed to the app: